 In June 1998, the OCFA established a General Fund Contingency Reserve ("operating contingency") at 15% of budgeted operating revenues, which was subsequently revised to 10% of budgeted nongrant operating expenditures.
 The OCFA's policy states that the operating contingency be used only for operating contingencies, emergencies caused by calamitous events and economic uncertainty.
-As of June 30, 2013, the operating contingency's balance of \$25,530,226 was included within the unassigned fund balance category of the General Fund.
+The operating contingency's balance is included within the unassigned fund balance category of the General Fund.